MOBILE HEALTH

 Lung Health Check is Canada’s first mobile lung health program, delivering services directly to Alberta communities that need it the most.

-Launching in July 2025, the fleet will travel to high-priority rural and Indigenous communities across Alberta.
+Launching in July 2025, the fleet will travel to rural, remote, and Indigenous communities across Alberta.

 Collaboration meets innovation.

-Many rural and Indigenous communities in Alberta have limited access to lung health services.
-This can mean long trips and delays in finding and treating lung problems.
+Many rural, remote, and Indigenous communities in Alberta have limited access to lung health services.
+This can mean long trips and delays in finding and treating lung conditions.

-Lung Health Check will bring testing closer to home, helping to detect lung conditions earlier, resulting in more effective care and better patient outcomes.
+Lung Health Check will bring testing closer to home, supporting early detection and ongoing care.

 “We are committed to ensuring every Albertan has access to the health care services they need when and where they need them.
 These mobile units will help bridge existing gaps in the health care system and improve outcomes for Albertans in rural and remote areas.”